UvaCsl/HemoCell/doc/user_guide/other_topics.rst

 Running a pure fluid flow (without cells)
 -----------------------------------------

-With HemoCell it is possible to run a pure fluid flow, meaning that no cells are present within the domain.
+With HemoCell it is possible to run a pure fluid flow, without any cells present within the domain.
-This is actually the same as just running a fluid simulation with Palabos.
+This is technically the same as just running a fluid simulation with Palabos.
 The simplest way to remove all the cells is to set the number of cells in the ``CELL.pos`` files to zero (first line).
-Or to remove the addCellType and all subsequent functions that request that specific celltype (such as setOutputs) from the ``case.cpp`` file.
+Or to remove the addCellType and all subsequent functions that request that specific cell-type (such as setOutputs) from the ``case.cpp`` file.

-However this still leaves a small overhead as the function for the material model are still called (although little work is done inside them as there are no cells).
+However, this still leaves a small overhead as the function for the material model are still called (although little work is done inside them as there are no cells).
 This can be circumvented by replacing

 +----------------------+------+------------------------------------------+
 | .. code-block:: c++  |      | .. code-block:: c++                      |